opencultureconsulting/simple-oai-pmh/README.md

 1. Deploy all the files to a webserver.

+2. Edit oai2config.php and adjust the settings according to your preferences.

-2. Put the records into the data/ directory (or create a symlink named "data" pointing to your records).
+3. Put the records into the specified data directory.
 Each record has to be a separate XML file with its identifier as filename (i.e. 12345678.xml).

-3. Edit oai2config.php and adjust the settings according to your preferences.

 4. Congratulations!
 Now you are running an OAI-PMH 2.0 compatible data provider.